 Junior ISAs – the secret inheritance tax weapon

-The tax year ends at midnight 5th April so you haven’t got long to secure your ISA allowance for 2024/25.
+The tax year runs from 6 April to 5 April the following year so you haven’t got long to secure your annual ISA allowance for 2025/26 tax year.
 Any unused ISA allowance cannot be carried forward to future years.
+Open an ISA

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.